Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Notation and background

 Enforcing the same type of coupling is also essential for MLQMC.
 In the MLQMC case each term in \eqref{eq:telescoping} is approximated with randomized QMC as follows,

 where the meaning of each variable is the same as in the QMC case.
-Note that the multilevel coupling is implicit in the fact that $Y_\ell$ now represents the difference $P_\ell - P_{\ell-1}$.
-We now have a hierarchy of integrands $\{Y_\ell\}_{\ell=1}^L$ and of randomized low-discrepancy sequences $\{\hat{\bm{x}}_{n,m}^\ell\}_{n=1,m=1,\ell=1}^{n=N_\ell,m=M,\ell=L}$ of dimensions $\{s_\ell\}_{\ell=1}^L$.
-Note that, in the same way as for QMC, MLQMC still requires for good performance either the integration variables on each level to be organized in order of decaying importance or the integrands $Y_\ell$ to have low effective dimensionality.
+We now have a hierarchy of integrands $\{Y_\ell\}_{\ell=1}^L$ and of randomized QMC point sequences $\{\{\{\hat{\bm{x}}_{n,m}^\ell\}_{n=1}^N\}_{m=1}^M\}_{\ell=1}^{L}$ of dimensions $\{s_\ell\}_{\ell=1}^L$.
+Note that, in the same way as for QMC, MLQMC still requires for good performance that the integration variables on each level are organized in order of decaying importance and possibly that the integrands $Y_\ell$ have low effective dimensionality.

 The theory for MLMC is by now established \cite{giles2008,Cliffe2011,TeckentrupMLMC2013}, yielding formulas for the optimal number of samples $N_\ell$ on each level and for the total MLMC algorithm complexity ($O(\varepsilon^{-2})$ in the best case scenario, see supplementary material \ref{secSM:multilevel_methods}).
-On the other hand, proving any convergence result for MLQMC is particularly hard, to the extent that convergence proofs are only available for a few specific problems and specific low-discrepancy sequences \cite{KuoScheichlSchwabEtAl2017,HerrmannSchwab2017}.
+On the other hand, obtaining a reliable estimate of the QMC convergence rate with respect to $N_\ell$ for MLQMC is particularly hard, to the extent that theoretical results are only available for a few specific problems and specific QMC point sequences \cite{KuoScheichlSchwabEtAl2017,HerrmannSchwab2017}.
 For this reason, setting up an optimal MLQMC hierarchy with the optimal values of the $N_\ell$ is a challenging task.
 However, in the best possible case where we get a $O(N^{-\chi})$, $1/2 \leq \chi \leq 1$, QMC rate for each term in the telescoping sum, the benefits of MLMC and QMC can accumulate yielding a total MLQMC computational cost of $O(\varepsilon^{-1/\chi})$ for a given MSE tolerance of $\varepsilon^2$ \cite{HerrmannSchwab2017}.
 In this case MLQMC significantly outperforms all other Monte Carlo methods.

 In this paper we employ the original MLQMC algorithm from \cite{GilesWaterhouse2009} as it does not require the convergence rate with respect to $N$ to be known \emph{a priori}.
 We refer to the supplementary material \ref{secSM:multilevel_methods} for a description of the algorithm.